neu-tangjr/Paper/Pagerank.md

 20.User behavior analysis-based smart energy management for webpage ranking: Learning automata-based solution:q3
 21.Uncertain Graph Sparsification:q1
-22.Unsupervised Domain Ranking in Large-Scale Web Crawls: q2
+22.Unsupervised Domain Ranking in Large-Scale Web Crawls: q2 23.In Google We Trust: Users' Decisions on Rank, Position, and Relevance:Q1 2007 24.The heat kernel as the pagerank of a graph：Q12007